 Emergency leave from Belize

 What happens to your home or farm if you need to return to America, Canada, or Europe for a family or medical emergency?
 This is a very real reality for most people.
-If you think you can trust people with that, you might be a little too trusting.
+If you think you can trust people with your home, you might be a little too trusting.

 Set firm boundaries